-If existing stockholders of the Company sell, or indicate an intention to sell, substantial amounts of the Company's common stock in the public market, the trading price of the Company's common stock could decline.
-At September 30, 2019, the Company had approximately 13.0 million shares of common stock outstanding.
+If existing stockholders of the Company sell, or indicate an intention to sell, substantial amounts of the Company's common stock in the public market the trading price of the common stock of the company could decline.
+At June 30, 2020, the Company had approximately 19.4 million shares outstanding.